sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 To have any of this make real sense, it is important to understand precisely how the server decides what to do when a player types a command.

+But first, we mention the three situations in which a line typed by a player is not treated as an ordinary command:

+1. The line may exactly match the connection’s defined flush command, if any (`.flush` by default), in which case all pending lines of input are cleared and nothing further is done with the flush command itself.
+Likewise, any line may be flushed by a subsequent flush command before the server otherwise gets a chance to process it.
+For more on this, see Flushing Unprocessed Input.
+2. The line may begin with a prefix that qualifies it for out-of-band processing and thence, perhaps, as an out-of-band command.
+For more on this, see Out-of-band Processing.
+3. The connection may be subject to a read() call (see section Operations on Network Connections) or there may be a .program command in progress (see section The .program Command), either of which will consume the line accordingly.
+Also note that if connection option "hold-input" has been set, all in-band lines typed by the player are held at this point for future reading, even if no reading task is currently active.

+Otherwise, we (finally) have an actual command line that can undergo normal command parsing as follows:

-First, the server checks whether or not the first non-blank character in the command is one of the following:
+The server checks whether or not the first non-blank character in the command is one of the following:

 * `"`
 * `:`